XinFinOrg/Developer-Resource/docs/raw/masternodes.md

 ## **Functions of masternode**

-In DPoS blockchain environment, masternode concept is cardinal to the functioning.
+In random delegated proof of stake blockchain environment, masternode concept is cardinal to the functioning.
 A masternode validates each \(or segment of transaction depending upon UNL\) transaction and is also responsible for writing the transaction onto the truth ledger: the blockchain.
 As a consequence, this makes decentralised governance of the network possible.

 ## **Master node**